 “In today’s world, the phone often provides a primary source of access to both social support and necessary data for school and extracurricular activities,” Dodgen-Magee says.
-“To simply yank it away would be like taking away the support of a bridge with nothing in its place.”
+“Simply taking a phone away from your teenager would be like taking away the support of a bridge with nothing in its place.”

 So, you might disable the social media or texting function if your teen needs to use the phone for homework.
 Or allow it when your teen is out and might need to reach you, but take it away at home, suggests clinical psychologist Stephanie Newman.

 “If they’re part of a group study chat, you can’t allow them to fail or let down the team,” says Newman.
 “These days, you really have to implement this type of punishment thoughtfully.”

 The answer to this question—should parents take away cell phones at night?— is much more definitive, say the experts.
 Yes, unless you are sure your teenager is able to put the phone away (and not pick it up) at bedtime.

 That’s because screens and sleep do not mix.
 The light emitted by the typical screen inhibits the production of melatonin in our brains.
 Melatonin is the chemical that allows us to fall and stay asleep.
 In other words, a screen is like a wake up call for our brains.
 In fact, the research shows that teenagers (and adults) who use screens at night are getting up to an hour less sleep per night.

 Ask your teenager to stash his or her phone out of the bedroom at night (say, after 10 p.m. or 11 p.m. depending on your teenager’s typical bedtime).
 Consider doing the same.
 You may find you all sleep better.